_

 Manuel Ansede

 Springer Nature, one of the world’s leading scientific publishers, has abruptly retracted 75 scientific papers authored by Juan Manuel Corchado, the rector of the University of Salamanca, along with his collaborators.
 The multinational company initiated an investigation in May after EL PAÍS revealed internal messages indicating that Corchado had requested his employees add citations to his work in their papers to create the illusion that he was among the most cited scientists globally, a practice that had been going on for years.
-The scale of these retractions — unprecedented in Spain — makes Corchado’s case the largest known scandal to his Spanish scientists.
+The scale of these retractions — unprecedented in Spain — makes Corchado’s case the largest known scandal among Spanish scientists.

 Chris Graf, director of scientific integrity at Springer Nature, says that the retraction of the 75 studies is underway.
 “Our investigations identified various concerns, including, but not limited to, compromised editorial handling, inappropriate or unusual citation behavior, and undisclosed competing interests,” says Graf.